National Trust for Historic Preservation Board of Trustees

 (Burlingame, CA) is a two-time Mayor of Burlingame, CA having served in 2019 and 2024.
 Her work in Burlingame is focused on improving infrastructure, economic development, housing, and climate initiatives.
 She serves in several strategic regional leadership roles that provide fiscal stewardship and also leads the Board of Directors for Peninsula Clean Energy a $400 mm per year local green energy provider.

-Prior to serving on the Burlingame City Council Donna spent twenty-five years working in global institutional investment management and consulting.
+Prior to serving on the Burlingame City Council Mayor Colson spent twenty-five years working in global institutional investment management and consulting.
 She is the founder of a youth sports facility that hosted premier soccer and futsal training and competition.
-Presently, she serves on the Board of Directors for Filoli Estate and Gardens (President 2015) which is a NTHP co-stewardship site and location of the famed Woodside Summit with President’s Biden and Xi.
-She is a founder of the UC Berkeley Center for Equity, Gender and Leadership, and an Advisory Committee member to the UC Berkeley Haas Business School, also serves ont he board of the San Mateo County Historical Museum and the College of Letters and Science Advisory Board at the University of Wisconsin.
+Presently, she serves on the Board of Directors for Filoli Estate and Gardens (President 2015) which is a National Trust co-stewardship site and location of the famed Woodside Summit with President’s Biden and Xi.
+She is a founder of the UC Berkeley Center for Equity, Gender and Leadership, and an Advisory Committee member to the UC Berkeley Haas Business School.
+She also serves on the board of the San Mateo County Historical Museum and the College of Letters and Science Advisory Board at the University of Wisconsin.

-Donna lives in Burlingame, CA with her husband Eric and they have two adult daughters.
-She attended UC Berkeley earning a BA in Political Economics and an MBA in real estate and finance.
+Mayor Colson lives in Burlingame, California with her husband Eric, and they have two adult daughters.
+She attended UC Berkeley earning a BA in Political Economics and a MBA in real estate and finance.

 Samuel Dixon